-5801.3.1 First team-competitor ranking and time delay

-The ranking of the first competitors of the teams will be determined at the Finish line according to the general individual rules.

-5801.3.2 DNF of first team member

-If a first team-competitor receives a DNF the second team-competitor starts with the "Penalty-Time" difference.

-5801.3.3 RAL and DNS for the first team member

-If a first team-competitor receives a RAL, or DNS, the second team-member will not be permitted to start.

-5801.3.4 Measurement of the time delay

-The official time delay of the first team-competitors will be measured at the finish line by the finish line camera and/or an electronic timing device.

-5801.3.5 Penalty-Time

-The maximum time delay between the first competitor crossing the finish line and the rest of the competitors from the same heat, is limited by the "Penalty-Time".
+- 5801.3.1 First team-competitor ranking and time delay The ranking of the first competitors of the teams will be determined at the Finish line according to the general individual rules. - 5801.3.2 DNF of first team member If a first team-competitor receives a DNF the second team-competitor starts with the "Penalty-Time" difference. - 5801.3.3 RAL and DNS for the first team member If a first team-competitor receives a RAL, or DNS, the second team-member will not be permitted to start. - 5801.3.4 Measurement of the time delay The official time delay of the first team-competitors will be measured at the finish line by the finish line camera and/or an electronic timing device. - 5801.3.5 Penalty-Time The maximum time delay between the first competitor crossing the finish line and the rest of the competitors from the same heat, is limited by the "Penalty-Time".
 The Penalty-Time is 5% of the Reference-Time (5801.3.5.1).
 The jury may decide to change the Penalty-Time in a range between 3% and 7% to adapt to special circumstances and grant interesting racing.
 The adaption of the penalty-time can only happen after a completed phase and must be communicated to the teams before starting the next phase.
 If no qualification run is executed and the times from a prior individual competition are used, this Qualification or Seeding run times are the base for the calculation of the penalty time.
-If the Single Event prior to the Team Event is executed in the Holistic Format, the last training before the team event is the base of the calculation.

-5801.3.5.1 Reference Time

-The Reference time is determined as follows:

-5801.3.5.1.1 Separate Qualification for the Team Event

-If a qualification is held, the reference time is the average of the qualification times of the fastest woman and the fastest man.

-Use Qualification of separate individual Cross competition on the same course If an individual race is held prior the team event on the same course, it is possible to use the times from this qualification.
+If the Single Event prior to the Team Event is executed in the Holistic Format, the last training before the team event is the base of the calculation. - 5801.3.5.1 Reference Time The Reference time is determined as follows: - 5801.3.5.1.1 Separate Qualification for the Team Event If a qualification is held, the reference time is the average of the qualification times of the fastest woman and the fastest man. - 5801.3.5.1.2 Use Qualification of separate individual Cross competition on the same course If an individual race is held prior the team event on the same course, it is possible to use the times from this qualification.
+The reference time is the fastest time of each gender.
+The reference time in mixed team events is the average of the qualification times of the fastest woman and the fastest man. - 5801.3.5.1.3 No timed Qualification (not for team event, not in a prior individual competition) If no qualification is held for the team event, no individual race is held before the team event on the same course or the individual race was held in Holistic Heat Format, the times from the last training before the last TCM of the team event are used.